Image Image

 Why Choose Combs Waterkotte for DUI Defense in West Frankfort, IL

 When charged with DUI in West Frankfort, IL, you need more than just legal advice — you need a dedicated defense team that can protect your license and deliver real results.
-This is why drivers across West Frankfort, IL choose Combs Waterkotte to protect them in DUI cases.
+Here’s why people in West Frankfort, IL count on Combs Waterkotte to handle their DUI defense.

 Extensive DUI Defense Experience

-With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across West Frankfort, IL.
-Our team knows the local DUI process and how to position your case to achieve the best possible outcome.
+With over 60 years of combined legal experience and more than 10,000 cases handled, our attorneys have successfully defended countless DUI cases across West Frankfort, IL.
+We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.

 Available When You Need Us